 Looking at three values in “p-value.lower”, “p-value.mid”, and “p-value.upper”, I interpret that a variable is not correlated with rejection if all three p-values are larger than 0.05 (the conventional level of statistical significance).
 However, those with p-values around 0.1 (or larger) are often discussed as the covariates of rejection, e.g., Tables B1 and B5 for HeadLiteracy; Table B2 for FloodInRd1; Tables B10 and B11 for household size, etc. In general, what is the criteria for discussion here?
 As this is an appendix to discuss potential bias due to non-random rejection, it is better to emphasize the lack of correlates, I think.
 Then we should use p-value of 0.05 as the cut-off.

 p.39, para 1 "Table C1 shows results from tests of independence between attriters and non-attriters.
 We see the moderate rate of attrition is not correlated with household level characteristics at the conventional p value level.
-Productive asset amounts seem to differ between attriters and non-attriters, with the former being larger than the latter.
-This positive attrition selection can cause underestimation of impacts, if the asset values are positively correlated with entrepreneurial capacity.
 Table C2 shows attrition in the traditional arm.
 Household heads of attriters are relatively less literate than nonattriters.
 Table C3 compares attriters and non-attriters in the non-traditional arm.
-Unlike traditional arm attriters, non-traditional arm attriters have more literate household heads, have a larger household size, are more exposed to floods, and have larger productive assets."
+Unlike traditional arm attriters, non-traditional arm attriters have more literate household heads, have a larger household size, and have larger productive assets."

 Same comment as above.
 The deleted portions are those I found p-values much larger than 0.05.